Italian businesses frequently carry out their activity through corporate structures.

 The economic substance of foreign related entities is often looked at by the tax authorities and may trigger challenges.

 A common tax challenge concerns the case where the tax authorities tackle the foreign tax residence of a foreign entity with little substance, claiming that such entity should be regarded as a tax resident of Italy because it is actually managed by its Italian parent.

 Alternatively, tax authorities may altogether disregard the foreign entity so that all its income and gains will be attributed to the Italian parent as if realised directly by the latter.
 In the recent practice of the tax authorities, some foreign subsidiaries of Italian parents have been re-characterised as foreign permanent establishments, due to the lack of managerial independence.

 The lack of substance of a non-resident company may also lead to a charge denying treaty benefits to the latter.

 Capital gains made by resident companies on the sale of shareholdings in non-resident companies can be eligible for the 95% participation exemption (see 2.7 Capital Gains Taxation).

-A general anti-avoidance rule empowers the tax authorities to challenge an arrangement or a series of arrangements which do not have economic substance and, although formally compliant with the wording of the law, have been put into place for the main purpose or one of the main purposes of obtaining an undue tax advantage having regard to all relevant facts and circumstances.
+A general anti-avoidance rule empowers the tax authorities to challenge an arrangement or a series of arrangements that do not have economic substance and, although formally compliant with the wording of the law, have been put in place with the main purpose or one of the main purposes of obtaining an undue tax advantage, having regard to all relevant facts and circumstances.